 The Society for Philosophy of Emotion (SPE) organizes book symposium sessions and other kinds of sessions, which typically take place during one of the annual American Philosophical Association meetings.
-Anyone can propose a book symposium or other kind of session to be organized by the SPE, but all session participant must be members of the SPE at the time of the session.
+Anyone (regardless of whether you are an SPE member) can propose a book symposium or other kind of session to be organized by the SPE, but all session participants must be members of the SPE at the time of the session.
 For information regarding upcoming sessions, please visit the APA AFFILIATED GROUP SESSIONS page.

 Membership and Registration Requirements for the SPE and APA: